Algorithms for Optimizing Acyclic Queries: Preliminaries

 \section{Preliminaries}

-We focus on full conjunctive queries~\cite{DBLP:books/aw/AbiteboulHV95} in this paper and identify each query with its hypergraph, where there is a vertex for each variable and a hyperedge for each relation. \begin{definition} A {\em hypergraph} is a tuple $(\X, \R, \vars)$ where $\X$ is a set of vertices, $\R$ a set of hyperedges, and $\vars: \R \to 2^{\X}$ is a function that assigns to each hyperedge a set of vertices. \end{definition} Without loss of generality, we limit the scope of our discussion to queries which admit connected hypergraphs.
-For queries with disconnected hypergraphs, we treat each component separately.
-We do not consider isolated vertices, empty hyperedges or duplicated hyperedges containing the same set of vertices.
-Therefore, each hyperedge can be identified with its vertex set.
-We will use $\x \in \rel$ interchangeably with $\x \in \vars(\rel)$ and apply the common set operations to hyperedges.
-The size of a hypergraph is the sum of all hyperedges $|\hyp| = \sum_{\rel \in \R}|\rel|$.
-We let $\hyp|_{\x}$ denote the {\em neighborhood} of $\x$ in $\hyp$, consisting of all hyperedges containing vertex $\x$.
+We focus on full conjunctive queries~\cite{DBLP:books/aw/AbiteboulHV95} in this paper and identify each query with its hypergraph, where each vertex represents a variable and each hyperedge represents a relation. \begin{definition}[Hypergraph] A {\em hypergraph} $\hyp = (\X, \R, \vars)$ consists of a set of vertices $\X$, a set of hyperedges $\R$ and an incidence function $\vars: \R \to \Power(\X)$. \end{definition} We only consider hypergraphs without isolated vertices, empty hyperedges or duplicated hyperedges over the same set of vertices.
+We assume each hyperedge $\rel$ contains a bounded number ($\bigO(1)$) of vertices exclusive to $\rel$.
+When there is no ambiguity, we will use $\rel$ interchangeably with $\vars(\rel)$, $\x \in \rel$ with $\x \in \vars(\rel)$, and $\hyp(\X, \R)$ with $\hyp(\X, \R, \vars)$.
+We will also apply common set operations directly to hyperedges, e.g., $\rel_1 \cap \rel_2$ for $\vars(\rel_1) \cap \vars(\rel_2)$. \revB{ In fact, the reader can often ignore $\vars$ and identify a hyperedge with its set of vertices; the purpose of $\vars$ is to relate hyperedges over different vertex sets across hypergraphs in the correctness proofs of our algorithms. } \revB{ We write $\X(\hyp)$ and $\R(\hyp)$ to refer to the vertices and edges of $\hyp$ respectively.} The size of a hypergraph is the total size of all hyperedges $|\hyp| = \sum_{\rel \in \R}|\rel|$.
+We let $\hyp|_{\x}$ denote the {\em neighborhood} of $\x \in \X$, consisting of all hyperedges containing $\x$.